Kalhor-Lab/MARC1-Pipeline/README.md

 This code needs two data files to function properly: _INUSE_AllPB-BarcodesMasterTable.txt_ and _INUSE-barcode_classification.txt_

 Filtering as presented here is subjective; parameters were designed based on our experience and current best understanding of error correction tactics.
 All parameters are contained within the code and can be modified.

+The output files include:
+  * _[sample]\filteredpairs.txt_ - for each sample, lists corrected identifier-spacer pairs, the total observation count for that pair, the percent of that pair within all observations of that identifier, and the percent of that pair within the sample.
+  * _[date]\_IdentifierSampleMatrix.txt_ - for all samples, which hgRNAs are present
+  * _[date]\_hgRNA-mutation-levels.txt_ - for all hgRNAs in all samples, what percent of each allele is mutated
+  * _[date]\_BacrodeTableAlleleLookup.txt_ - all observed mutants in all samples
+  * _[date]\_BacrodeTable.txt_ - For each observed mutant, the % of that mutant in each sample.
+This is useful for clustering samples and creating lineage trees.

 **PB3 and PB7 differences** Specific corrections are based on known particularities of the PB3 and PB7 sequences, and thus lineage should be specified accordingly.